In Poilievre's riding, there's little surprise he's the new Conservative leader | CBC News

 Carleton MP won the federal party's leadership race on Saturday

-Ida Kouesso was in the room when Pierre Poilievre was announced Saturday night as the new leader of the Conservative Party of Canada.
+Ida Kouesso was in the room when Pierre Poilievre was announced as the new leader of the Conservative Party of Canada.

-Poilievre won the race with an impressive 68.15 per cent of the available points on the first ballot — a decisive result that puts the right-wing and populist politician in a strong position to lead a united party into the next general election.
+Poilievre won the race with an impressive 68.15 per cent of the available points on the first ballot — a decisive result that puts the right-wing populist politician in a strong position to lead a united party into the next federal election.

 On Sunday, CBC News spoke to a number of people in his riding, most of whom said the MP is a personable guy they've known for years.